173duprot/remove_comments/README.md

 ![test](https://github.com/173duprot/rcm/actions/workflows/rust.yml/badge.svg)

-This is a simple, hackable, rust program that removes comments using genericlly defined comment syntax.
-It's trivial to add support for more languages.
-By default it supports C, C++, C#, and Java.
+This is a tiny elegant rust program that takes advantage of extremely compact functional syntax to remove C-like comments with very specifically defined behavior.
+Replacing the comment text with spaces, and leaving in newlines.
+It supports C, C++, C#, and Java.